celestiaorg/docs/docs/concepts/submit-data.md

 access to accounts), which has a default value of 65,000 gas.

 > Note: the first transaction sent by an account (sequence number == 0) has an
-> additional one time gas cost of 10,000.
-If this is the case, this should be
+> additional one time gas cost of 10,000 gas.
+If this is the case, this
-> accounted for.
+> should be accounted for.

 Each blob in the PFB contributes to the total gas cost based on its size.
 The function `GasToConsume` calculates the total gas consumed by all the blobs